-Objective 2: The activities will be designed and implemented in an early recovery approach, selecting existing MSMEs and institutions that have demand for their services upon return to the affected area.
+NCA will be active in the humanitarian coordination specific to the south of Lebanon.
+Through the coordination, NCA will share within ALF learning and findings towards complementarity of action.
+Under Objective 2, the activities will be designed and implemented in an early recovery approach, selecting existing MSMEs and institutions that have demand for their services upon return to the affected area.
 The selection will consider the existing capacity of the selected institutions or small business, and their commitment (financial and HR) to continue beyond the rehabilitation period and the period for the return on investment.
+Supporting SMEs and local institutions to resume their operation independently from continuous aid is the basis for the exit strategy that will be adapted by NCA.